 Installing the MODO® Kits

-Installing the kits is as simple as copying a couple of folders to your modo user scripts folder.
+Installing the kit is as simple as copying one folder to your modo user scripts folder.

 Three versions of each kit are included (modo 10/11/12 series); If you actively use all supported versions of modo, then it is safe to copy all kit folders to your User Scripts directory.